Up! (album): Release and promotion

 When the album was originally released, different regions received different versions of the album.
 North America received a two-disc set, containing the red disc and the green disc.
-Most international markets received a two-disc set, referred to as the "International Version," containing the red disc and the blue disc.
+Most international markets received a two-disc set, referred to as the "International Version", containing the red disc and the blue disc.
 Both two-disc versions contain a note from Shania offering free downloads of whichever set of mixes not included (e.g. a download of the blue version is offered with the red/green set), for a limited time on her website.
 Australia received both two-disc sets, with the red/green version being subtitled "U.S. Version".
 The album was later re-released in some territories as a single-disc set, containing only the red mixes, and an alternate cover with a red background.

 The red and green versions were released on vinyl in the United States and Europe on October 14, 2016.
 They are sold separately, and are featured on translucent red and green vinyl, respectively.
 This marks the first time the green version was released physically in Europe.
+A DVD-Audio (DVD-A) disc containing a 5.1 surround sound mix and the "Red" (Pop) stereo version was released in 2003.

 Twain launched an extensive promotional tour for the album, starting in October 2002.
 Major events included the Super Bowl XXXVII halftime show, the 2002 and 2003 Country Music Association Awards, the 2003 American Music Awards, the 2003 Juno Awards, the 2003 ECHO Awards, the 2003 Billboard Music Awards, and the 2003 CMT Flameworthy Awards.

 On October 2, 2002, Twain performed on the Dutch program TROS TV Show.
 On October 5 she appeared on Wetten, dass..?.
 On October 19 she appeared on the BBC show Parkinson and on France's Star Academy.
 On October 26 she filmed a mini-concert for CD:UK.
 On November 6, she launched the US leg of the promotional tour by opening the 2002 Country Music Awards.
 On November 24, Twain performed in Edmonton at the 2002 Grey Cup halftime show.

 Twain embarked on the successful Up!
 Tour in September 2003.
 In 2007, the album's cover was listed on Maxims Sexiest Album Covers.